Wellington Athletics Coaching Built for Performance

 Kingston, Jamaica → Wellington, New Zealand

-Simon Bowen is the Head Coach and Performance Director of AIM – Athletes In Motion, bringing deep international high performance experience as a former professional athlete, elite coach, and an athletics media/performance analyst.
+Simon Bowen is the Head Coach and Performance Director of AIM Track NZ, bringing international high-performance experience as a former professional athlete, elite coach, and athletics performance analyst.

 Coaching Experience